-Field surveys to collect keratin tissue samples of Indian star tortoise (Geochelone elegans) from Northwestern and Southern India were undertaken.
-The field surveys were carried out with the forest department field staff and locals as Field Assistants.
+Field surveys to collect keratin tissue samples of Indian star tortoise (Geochelone elegans) from southern India were undertaken.
+The field surveys were carried out with the forest department field staff and locals as field assistants.
 Sampling was done from both natural sites as well as zoological parks from various field sites.